The 1st Independent Polish Parachute Brigade

 Exercises At RAF Ringway

-As well as learning to parachute and land, Polish parachutists at RAF Ringway were also taught strategic defense manoeuvres and suchlike:
+As well as learning to parachute and land, members of the 1st Independent Polish Parachute Brigade at RAF Ringway were also taught strategic defense manoeuvres and suchlike: